SyncfusionExamples/DocIO-Examples/Markdown-to-Word-conversion/Convert-Markdown-to-Word/.NET/Convert-Markdown-to-Word/README.md

 # Convert Markdown to Word document using C#

-The Syncfusion [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, edit, and convert Word documents programmatically without Microsoft Word or interop dependencies.
+The Syncfusion&reg; [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, edit, and convert Word documents programmatically without Microsoft Word or interop dependencies.
 Using this library, you can **convert Markdown to a Word document** using C#.

 ## Steps to convert Markdown to Word programmatically